AaronCoplan/SimpleInterpretedLanguage/README.md

 ### Summary

 Simple stack based language.
-Each phase adds incremental functionality so those visiting the repository can see how these features are implemented.
+Each phase adds incremental functionality so those visiting the repository can see how common programming language features are implemented in a simplified manner.
 The programming language takes the following form / syntax:

 `arg arg ... function`